Electric motor: AC motors

 Steadfast in his promotion of three-phase development, Mikhail Dolivo-Dobrovolsky invented the three-phase induction motor in 1889, of both types cage-rotor and wound rotor with a starting rheostat, and the three-limb transformer in 1890.
 After an agreement between AEG and Maschinenfabrik Oerlikon, Doliwo-Dobrowolski and Charles Eugene Lancelot Brown developed larger models, namely a 20-hp squirrel cage and a 100-hp wound rotor with a starting rheostat.
 These were the first three-phase asynchronous motors suitable for practical operation.
 Since 1889, similar developments of three-phase machinery were started Wenström.
 At the 1891 Frankfurt International Electrotechnical Exhibition, the first long distance three-phase system was successfully presented.
 It was rated 15 kV and extended over 175 km from the Lauffen waterfall on the Neckar river.
 The Lauffen power station included a 240 kW 86 V 40 Hz alternator and a step-up transformer while at the exhibition a step-down transformer fed a 100-hp three-phase induction motor that powered an artificial waterfall, representing the transfer of the original power source.
 The three-phase induction is now used for the vast majority of commercial applications.
 Mikhail Dolivo-Dobrovolsky claimed that Tesla's motor was not practical because of two-phase pulsations, which prompted him to persist in his three-phase work.

 The General Electric Company began developing three-phase induction motors in 1891.
 By 1896, General Electric and Westinghouse signed a cross-licensing agreement for the bar-winding-rotor design, later called the squirrel-cage rotor.
 Induction motor improvements flowing from these inventions and innovations were such that a 100-horsepower induction motor currently has the same mounting dimensions as a 7.5-horsepower motor in 1897.

 Twenty-first century

 In 2022, electric motor sales were estimated to be 800 million units, increasing by 10% annually.
-Electric motors consume ~50% of the world's electricity.
+Electric motors consume ≈50% of the world's electricity.
+Since the 1980s, the market share of DC motors has declined in favor of AC motors.